Camille Solon

 Camille Antoine Arnoux Solon (1877–1960) was a British muralist and ceramist of French descent.

-He was born in Staffordshire, England to French parents, and emigrated to the US, where he worked with architect Julia Morgan doing painting and tile work in the private libraries and indoor pools of William Randolph Hearst's mansions and estates at San Simeon, California.
+He worked in the United Kingdom before emigrating in his 30s to the United States, where he worked with architect Julia Morgan, painting murals and designing tile work for Hearst Castle, William Randolph Hearst's estate at San Simeon, California.

 Early life

-Camille A. Solon was one of nine children born to Marie Antoinette Laure Arnoux and Louis Marc Solon.
-He was born on 27 March 1877 in Stoke-on-Trent, the centre of England's pottery industry.
+Camille A. Solon was born on 27 March 1877 in Stoke-on-Trent, Staffordshire, the centre of England's pottery industry.

+He was one of nine children born to Marie Antoinette Laure Arnoux and Louis Marc Solon.

 His mother was the daughter of Léon Arnoux, art director of Mintons Limited.
+The Arnoux family had been well established in the European pottery and ceramic industry for over 300 years, dating back to Toulouse in the late seventeenth century.

-His father had joined the same firm in 1870 and became the preeminent master of pâte-sur-pâte technique of porcelain decoration.
+His father had trained at Sèvres and joined Mintons in 1870 at the time of the Franco-Prussian War.
+He became the preeminent master of the pâte-sur-pâte technique of porcelain decoration.

+Several of Solon's siblings had artistic careers including the eldest Léon-Victor Solon.

-In 1887, at the age of ten, Solon enrolled at Cotton College, a boarding school in a rural part of Staffordshire.
+In 1887, at the age of ten, Solon enrolled at Cotton College, a Roman Catholic boarding school in a rural part of Staffordshire.
 He stayed there till 1892.
-He learned from his father and later studied at the Slade School, University College London.
+He received tuition in art from his father and later studied at the Slade School, University College London.

-Work
+Career

+United Kingdom

+In the years leading up to World War I, Solon lived near Stoke-on-Trent in the village of Draycott in the Moors.

+The village had a railway station on the Stoke to Derby line and a small Catholic community.

+Solon is listed as a resident of the village in the 1901 census.
+His occupation is given as "faience draughtsman".
+He was still living in the same parish at the time of the 1911 census, but at a different address, "The Studio", near the railway station.
+His occupation had also changed to "landscape painter".